Poetry Week, Day 7, Song Lyric: "In Redondo"

 It's been almost a year since there's been a new post on this blog, and it seemed like a good way to celebrate an entire year of inactivity by having an event.
 Especially since although spring hasn't yet sprung, at least here in western Oregon it's definitely springing.
 Also it's the final week of Time As We Know It, and in just a few days most of us in this otherwise fine country get to engage in our yearly mass societal delusional temporal displacement known as Daylight Savings Time.

 So I'll hereby declare a blog-wide Poetry Week, with a daily posting of verse in various styles, starting with the bit of absurdism above.
+And then, being up to my ears in projects both household and personal, there probably won't be another post for another year.

 Meanwhile In The Back Yard